Serverless monitoring: Expert tips & tools to overcome cold starts, debug distributed errors & control costs.

 Future trends in serverless monitoring

 As serverless architectures evolve, monitoring approaches are also advancing.
-Here are key trends to watch:
+Here are key trends ranked by expected impact:

-Machine learning algorithms increasingly help identify patterns, predict failures, and automate remediation:
+Machine learning algorithms increasingly help identify patterns, predict failures, and automate remediation.
+Expected mainstream adoption: 2025-2026

 • Anomaly detection based on historical patterns